-Are infections that are behind the ear drum.
+These are infections that are behind the eardrum.

 The space behind the eardrum is supposed to be dry and all air.

-But sometimes infection or phelgm can reach this space via the Auditory tube (Eustachian tube) which connects to the back of the nose.
+However, sometimes, infection or phlegm can reach this space via the auditory tube (Eustachian tube) which connects to the back of the nose.

 Acute Otitis Media (AOM)

-Fast and furious and very painful infections.
-These happen within a short period of time, normally associated with a fever and severe ear pain.
+These are fast and furious and very painful infections.
+They happen within a short period of time, normally associated with a fever and severe ear pain.
 They happen quite frequently in children and are easily missed.
 Other symptoms can include:

-- general crankiness like crying, irritability, cannot sleep,
+- General crankiness like crying, irritability, inability to sleep

 - Rubbing and pulling of the ears

 - Hearing loss

-- blood or yellowish stuff coming out of the ears
+- Blood or yellowish substance coming out of the ears

 Otitis Media with Effusion (OME)

 These conditions are easier to miss but also very common.
-Some of the symptoms are similar to those above but are generally slower onset and more subtle.
+Some of their symptoms are similar to those above but they generally have a slower onset and are more subtle.

 The patient might notice the following symptoms:

 - Fullness or pressure in the ears

-- popping sound like bubble wrap sound especially when going up and down the lifts
+- Popping sound that sounds like bubble wrap being popped, especially when going up and down in lifts

 - Hearing loss and blocked feeling in ears

-A lot of patients come to us thinking they have earwax, but might actually have this.
+Many patients come to us thinking they have earwax, but they might actually have this.

-We have collected a lot of eardrums to help our future colleagues better recognise these conditions.
+We have collected many images of eardrums to help our future colleagues better recognise these conditions.

 |Zenith Collections of Middle Ear Infections